 The last linguistic alignment that will be brought up here is an Irish word for "love".
 "Searc" is pronounced "shark."
 This word is used in more endearing and passionate uses of love, such as in "mo shearc" (My Love), and also means "beloved one."

 It's an interesting alignment because love and misconceptions about it related to God's love are also an important part of Ty's ministry.
-The "shark" part of it refers to spiritual guidance about how people can be like sharks that
+The "shark" part of it refers to how people can be like sharks that

 1 Huynh, Ty Alexander.
 "Chapter Three: 3rd Compass - Encompassing All (Ty's Testimony)".
 3rd Compass: Navigating Reality and the Last Days.
 2009 Nov.